shesshan/InOne/README.md

 <img src="/inone_poster.png" width = "90%" />

-- `InOne` collects news🗞 from multiple online sources in one single app.
+- `InOne` collects news🗞 from multiple online sources to one single platform.

 - The news present in `InOne` could be a tweet, a notice from website or a message from GroupChat.